 Manufacturing gene therapies is an intricate process, and scaling it up to mass production levels poses significant challenges.
 It begins with the production of viral vectors, which are used to transport the therapeutic gene into the patient’s cells.
 This production process is labor-intensive, requiring substantial resources in terms of time, expertise, and infrastructure.

-A lire aussi : Can AI-Based Modeling Improve Climate Prediction Accuracies?
+Sujet a lire : Can AI-Based Modeling Improve Climate Prediction Accuracies?

 The manufacturing process is further complicated by the need for individualization.
 Unlike most conventional therapies, gene therapies are often personalized, designed to treat specific genetic mutations within individual patients.
 This level of customization requires a manufacturing process that is both flexible and adaptable, capable of producing a wide variety of different therapies at a moment’s notice.